adubredu/digitinterface/README.md

 Check the [examples](examples) folder for usage examples.
 Check out the official [documentation](https://adubredu.github.io/digitinterface) for more details.

-To run an example script, say the `move_single_wrist.py` example, the simply run the Python script as
+To run an example Python script, say the `move_single_wrist.py` example, the simply run the Python script as
 ```bash
 python examples/move_single_wrist.py
 ```